ccemyurtsever/Student-registration/README.md

 Herhangi bir virüs yok. İstedğiniz şekilde test edebilirsiniz.
 Virüs totel sonuçlarına da bakabilirsiniz. https://www.virustotal.com/gui/file/745f167e99f9b1fc336083d70bdea6133f522e922b2b19b533aa38ef64859f3c?nocache=1

-English: A program that enables teachers to store students' data.
+# English: A program that enables teachers to store students' data.

-Features
+# Features
 You can create dozens/hundreds of the same records at once.
 You can print the student's information by their number.
 You can modify the data that was entered incorrectly.
 You can have hundreds of

-Note
+# Note:
 There are two versions of the program, one is portable and does not require installation, while the other requires installation and works only as an administrator when installed.
 There are no viruses.
 You can test it in any way you want and also check the virus total results. https://www.virustotal.com/gui/file/745f167e99f9b1fc336083d70bdea6133f522e922b2b19b533aa38ef64859f3c?nocache=1